jozanza/p8/README.md

 #### 2. Add your dependencies

 The path to local or remote `.lua` or `.moon` modules goes in the `dependencies` section of your **p8.json**.
 You can do this easily by running `p8 add <path/to/my/dependency>`.
 Add as many or as few dependencies as you want (just be careful not to exceed the cartridge size and token limits).
+I've started posting some of my own [here](https://github.com/jozanza/pico_modules).
 > :bulb: run ```p8 add --help``` for more info

 #### 3. Install your dependencies